matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 {% include img.html src="/assets/quake-blender/vis.png" alt="bitmap of mutual leaf visibility" %}

+In the game, surfaces that lie outside of the camera's PVS are not drawn.
+Our problem is slightly different in that we also to sample lights that are invisible to the camera but are visible from any point that is visible to the camera.

-Here's an external shot of the first corridor in the game, with a light just round the corner from the player.
-In this example we want to see if the light, indicated by the cross, should be sampled given the player's view, indicated by the pyramid:
+Here's an external shot of the first corridor in the game, with a light just around the corner from the player.
+In this example we want to see if the light, indicated by the orange cross, should be sampled given the player's view, indicated by the orange pyramid:

 {% include img.html src="/assets/quake-blender/pvs-level.png" alt="external shot of level showing a corner with a light at one end and the camera at the other" %}